 Cashews creamy textures makes them the perfect base for creamy pasta sauces, like this Vegan Baked Mac and Cheese.

-Cashew milk, butter, and sour cream can all be key ingredients in desserts, such as this Vegan Lemon Tart, which uses all three.
+Cashew milk and sour cream are key ingredients in many vegan desserts, such as this Vegan Lemon Tart, which uses both.

 Forager Project Cashewmilk is made from cashews farmed sustainably and sourced ethically in Vietnam and produced at our small facility in Indio, California.
 Forager Project Cashewmilk is a convenient alternative to making your own cashewmilk.
 If you are eager to make your own cashew milk, try this DIY recipe: